 Hardings Falls 2018 July

-It took a full two hours to get there from Launceston (a bit less on the rebound, when I was more confident), and the walk down took twenty minutes, both down and back up (where I chose the perhaps longer “river loop”).
-Tess was worried about the loose stones – and the very slippery rocks down the bottom.
+It took a full two hours’ driving to get there from Launceston (a bit less on the rebound, when I was more confident), and the walk down took twenty minutes.
+There are some very loose stones on the final descent, which worried Tess somewhat, and some very slippery rocks down the bottom that caused her to slow her pace.
 It’s nice to see her being cautious for a change.

 Happy little waterfall bagger

-To get to the falls, I drove to Avoca from Launie, turned right (when heading east) heading to (and passing through) Royal George.
+To get to the falls, drive to Avoca in the Fingal Valley.
+Turn right (S) towards Royal George.
+One passes through this cluster of buildings, and changes direction a bit.
 Eventually there is an X intersection.
-To the left is Hardings Falls (signposted); to the right, Meetus and Lost Falls (also signed).
+To the left (E) is Hardings Falls (signposted; McKays Rd)); to the right (W), Meetus and Lost Falls (also signed).
 The road straight ahead, which you don’t want, seems to be the main one.